MuhammadZakiAhmad/ComputerVisionWork/README.md

 # Muhammad Zaki Ahmad

 Welcome to my GitHub portfolio!
-Below are some of my projects that showcase my skills and expertise in computer vision.
+Below are some of my projects that showcase my skills and expertise in AI and Data.

 ---